 The Challenge of Using Provar with GitLab and Docker

-To support a fully-functional agile software development methodology, the Alm.
-Brand needed to leverage test automation capabilities with GitLab and Docker to deliver a new release on a 14-day cycle and keep improving multiple times a day.
+To support a fully functional agile software development methodology, the Alm.
+The brand needed to leverage test automation capabilities with GitLab and Docker to deliver a new release on a 14-day cycle and keep improving multiple times a day.

 As part of Alm.
 Brand’s dedication to delivering the best experience possible for users, quite an extensive automation suite was built up, acting as a regression test suite when promoting code from one test environment to another.
 When Salesforce significantly updated the user interface, transitioning from classic to Lightning, this suite was no longer compatible.
 The Alm.
 Brand team was forced to use manual testing processes, which required 120+ hours per regression cycle.

 The Solution to Manual Testing

 After thoroughly evaluating other automated software testing applications, the Alm.
 The brand worked with House of Test, the confessed Rebels of IT, which provides expert test consultancy for clients across Sweden, Denmark, Switzerland, and the U.K. to select and implement Provar to simplify and accelerate the process of software innovation.

 Automated tests that rely on UI are naturally slower to execute than tests that rely only on APIs.
 As Provar supports both UI access and makes SOQL/API integration easy, all tests in Alm.
 The brand’s automation suite uses a minimum of UI components.

 The tests will typically set up the test data using API access, then run a short user scenario with UI components.
 Finally, verify the results with API access to support the strategy based on the testing triangle.
 Alm.
 Brands can use the test suite across environments and the same test with multiple users to verify the difference.